steeley21/Backlogr/README.md

 - **Username:** `admin`
 - **Password:** `Horse1234!`

 > Provided for class/demo convenience.
-Credentials should be rotated or removed after the course final.

 ## What Backlogr does